 What is Turkey Tail Mushroom?

 The use of medicinal mushrooms has been prevalent in Eastern medicine and other ancient healing systems for thousands of years.
-Many herbal treatments include functional mushrooms for their immuno-supporting, antioxidant, and anti-aging properties.
+Many herbal treatments include functional mushrooms for their immune-supporting, antioxidant, and anti-aging properties.

 The turkey tail mushroom, which has a shape and alternating variegated hues that mimic the feathers of a wild turkey's tail, has recently drawn a lot of interest due to studies suggesting it can improve immune function and gut health.

 What is the History of Turkey Tail Mushroom?

 Turkey tail, also known as Trametes versicolor or Coriolus versicolor, is a fungus that grows on dead hardwood trees all over the world in the wild.
 Although it has the name turkey tail, it is 100 percent vegan and does not include any animal parts.

 The Japanese name for this breathtaking tree is "kawaritake," or "cloud mushroom," owing to its resemblance to billowing clouds.

 In many Asian cultures, turkey tail is associated with long life and good health, spiritual attunement, and infinity.
 It has long been used by Chinese practitioners of Traditional Chinese Medicine (TCM) as an immunomodulator that promotes immune function and helps fight infections.